A crowd of people in motion in a large indoor public space.

 Queue Monitoring

 This technology utilizes virtual zones to help determine wait times within hospitals and other settings.
+Tracking it will help you improve customer service.

 Access Control Systems